The UCCJEA and Interstate Jurisdiction

 (B) substantial evidence is available in this State concerning the child's care, protection, training, and personal relationships (this also wasn't true);

-(3) all courts having jurisdiction under paragraph (1) or (2) (Missouri was the only court having jurisdiction under paragraphs (1) and (2)) have declined to exercise jurisdiction on the ground that a court of this State is the more appropriate forum to determine the custody of the child under Section 207 or 208 (Missouri didn't decline to exercise jurisdiction); or
+(3) all courts having jurisdiction under paragraph (1) or (2) (Missouri was the only court the could have had jurisdiction under paragraphs (1) and (2)) have declined to exercise jurisdiction on the ground that a court of this State is the more appropriate forum to determine the custody of the child under Section 207 or 208 (Missouri didn't even have a case in which it could decline jurisdiction); or

 (b) Subsection (a) is the exclusive jurisdictional basis for making a child-custody determination by a court of this State.